InteractionDesignFoundation/handbook/guides/scrum/scrumMaster.md

 ### Part 1: Demo

-Just remind ScrumTeam purposes of the demo (hint: have a fun :tada: !).
+Just remind ScrumTeam purposes of the demo (hint: have fun :tada: !).

 ### Part 2: Retrospective